 Scything a meadow and making hay in East Anglia, UK

 Above: Lovells Hall in Norfolk, built in 1543 for Sir Thomas Lovell, Chancellor of the Exchequer to Henry VIII.
 The current tenant of Lovells Hall is our experienced practitioner Richard Brown, manager of Emorsgate Seeds.
-Supplying wild flower and wild grass seeds to Prince Charles among other people, Richard’s farm grows industrial amounts of cowslips, ragged robin, and dog violets.
+Supplying wild flower and wild grass seeds to Prince Charles among other people, Richard’s farm grows industrial quantities of cowslips, ragged robin, and dog violets.
 The meadow on the other side of his driveway is a personal project; in autumn it looks like a lawn.

 Above: Watching and hearing Richard scythe is a powerful argument in its favor, each swing accompanied by a seductive sound of swooshing, as grass blades are quietly sliced.

 The wild flowers have already been cut (in August), after they set seed.
 This is not a ‘flower bolognese’ as he calls the colorful meadows bought in packets and sown over bare ground.
-It is an area of native grass including the kinds of flowers that would be found within that, if they had not been killed off by the herbicides used by a previous owner.
+It is an area of native grassland including the kinds of flowers that would be found within that, if they had not been killed off by the herbicides used by a previous owner.
 He is restoring it by adding plants like lady’s bedstraw and plantain as plugs or seeds, to areas of bare earth.
 These are sometimes created by moles.

 Scything a meadow and making hay in East Anglia, UK